Ahadthegreat/Youtube-Sentiment-Analyzer/README.md

 ### 3️⃣ Sentiment Analysis
 - Uses **VADER Sentiment Analysis** to determine the polarity of each comment.
 - Classifies comments as **Positive, Negative, or Neutral** based on their sentiment score.

+### 4️⃣ SGD Model Training
+- Trained **Stochastic Gradient Descent Model** wrt the labels produced through vlader sentiment analyzer on a corpus of 40k comments.
+- Achieved an astonishing accuracy score of 87% over the corpus.

-### 4️⃣ Results & Insights
+### 5️⃣ Results & Insights
 - Stores filtered comments in a text file.
+- Used SGD trained model to predict over real time comments and categorzed over positive, negative and neutral throught model's prediction over +1, -1 and 0.
 - Displays the **most positive and most negative comments**.
-- Visualizes sentiment distribution using a **bar chart**.
+- Visualizes sentiment distribution using a **PLT's bar chart**.

 ---